Skip to main content

 • And more...

 "None" default will show your tasks in the order they are created, until you filter and sort them differently.
-Priority will group your tasks from most to least critical and status will group from to-do to done, or, of you've changed the type of your workflow, to whatever, from first to last status according to your workflow type.
+Priority will group your tasks from most to least critical and status will group from to-do to done, or in whatever order your statuses go.

 For example, this is how a priority grouping would look in list layout:

 You are able to drag your tasks around in the different groups.
-If you are in priority grouping, for example, you can pull a task up or down into other groupings to make it more of less of a priority, and once you place it in the new group, it's priority level (or status, etc., depending on the grouping you are using) will change:
+If you are in priority grouping, for example, you can pull a task up or down into other groupings to make it more or less of a priority, and once you place it in the new group, its priority level (or status, etc., depending on the grouping you are using) will change:

-To hide any groups you do not want to see, toggle "Hide empty groups" to "on" from the top right drop-down menu.
+To hide any groups you do not want to see, toggle "Hide empty groups" to "on" from the layout editor in the top right corner.

 hide empty groups